usacs/usacs.github.io/README.md

 - Finalize links in nav
 - Make nav either animate fadeIn/fadeOut or moveUp/moveDown on scroll
 - QA for other devices

+---

+*Things that people can publicly fix*
+1. Contacts.html needs a email image next to the email at the top of the page.
+2. We need an image a large image of the Command Center and the Hackerspace for index.html
+3. A JS script that can read a json file and populate the events.html page with JQuery
+4. Resource page
+5. Add an interactive Alumni Map